ipeaGIT/geobr/README.md

 * Outros arquivos e recortes estão disponiveis em [ftp://geoftp.ibge.gov.br/](ftp://geoftp.ibge.gov.br/).

+## Contributing to geobr
+If you would like to contribute to geobr and add new functions or data sets, please check this [guide](https://github.com/ipeaGIT/geobr/blob/master/CONTRIBUTING.md) to propose your contribution.

 ## Credits <img align="right" src="man/figures/ipea_logo.jpg" alt="ipea" width="250">

 Original shapefiles are created by official government institutions.
 The **geobr** package is developed by a team at the Institute for Applied Economic Research (Ipea), Brazil.
 If you want to cite this package, you can cite it as: